Catch this stellar performance about forbidden love

 Did you know that you can find 350 West African Gold artefacts and over one and a half million specimens of scientific importance in Cape Town?
 Find out more about Cape Town’s rich heritage and beyond, by visiting some of its treasured museums.

-Opening times: Tuesday - Sunday: 9am to 5pm, closed on all Christian religious holidays.
+Opening times: Monday - Sunday: 9am to 5pm

 Iziko South African Museum